Welcome to today's edition of the Rush 24-7 podcast.

 And also not in the stimulus package, infrastructure spending on transportation or repair projects already underway is off the table.

-Well, you know, the the Democrats they wanted all these public works projects as they didn't get as much as they wanted.
+Well, you know, the Democrats, they wanted all these public works projects as they didn't get as much as they wanted.

-But I want to the government's handing out money, but according to what I've seen, there's a floor, there's a ceiling that if you earn 75 big ones, uh that's the ceiling.
+But I want to go the government's handing out money, but according to what I've seen, there's a ceiling that if you earn 75 big ones, that's the ceiling.

-If you more earn more if you're single, if you earn more than that, then none of this applies to you on a tax rebate.
+If you're single, if you earn more than that, then none of this applies to you on the tax rebate.

 Let me just get to the point.